Information technology law: Net neutrality

 Another major area of interest is net neutrality, which affects the regulation of the infrastructure of the Internet.
 Though not obvious to most Internet users, every packet of data sent and received by every user on the Internet passes through routers and transmission infrastructure owned by a collection of private and public entities, including telecommunications companies, universities, and governments.
-This is turning into one of the most critical aspects of cyber Law and has immediate jurisdictional implications, as laws in force in one jurisdiction have the potential to have dramatic effects in other jurisdictions when host servers or telecommunications companies are affected.
+This issue has been handled in the paast for electrical telegraph, telephone and cable TV.
+A critical aspect is that laws in force in one jurisdiction have the potential to have effects in other jurisdictions when host servers or telecommunications companies are affected.

-Very recently, Netherlands became the first country in Europe and the second in the world, after Chile, to pass law relating to it.
-In U.S, on 12 March 2015, the FCC released the specific details of its new net neutrality rule.
-And on 13 April 2015, the FCC published the final rule on its new regulations.
+The Netherlands became in 2013 the first country in Europe and the second in the world, after Chile, to pass law relating to it.
+In the U.S, on 12 March 2015, the FCC released the specific details of its new net neutrality rule.
+On 13 April 2015, the FCC published the final rule on its new regulations.

 Free speech on the Internet

-Article 19 of the Universal Declaration of Human Rights calls for the protection of free expression in all media.
+Article 19 of the Universal Declaration of Human Rights calls for the protection of free opinion and expression.
 Which includes right such as freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.

-In comparison to traditional print-based media, the accessibility and relative anonymity of cyber space has torn down traditional barriers between an individual and his or her ability to publish.
+In comparison to print-based media, the accessibility and relative anonymity of internet has lowered traditional barriers to publication.
 Any person with an internet connection has the potential to reach an audience of millions.

 These complexities have taken many forms, three notable examples being the Jake Baker incident, in which the limits of obscene Internet postings were at issue, the controversial distribution of the DeCSS code, and Gutnick v Dow Jones, in which libel laws were considered in the context of online publishing.
-The last example was particularly significant because it epitomized the complexities inherent to applying one country's laws (nation-specific by definition) to the internet (international by nature).
+The last example illustrated the complexities inherent to applying one country's laws to the international nature of the internet.
 In 2003, Jonathan Zittrain considered this issue in his paper, "Be Careful What You Ask For: Reconciling a Global Internet and Local Law".

-In the UK the case of Keith-Smith v Williams confirmed that existing libel laws applied to internet discussions.
+In the UK in 2006 the case of Keith-Smith v Williams confirmed that existing libel laws applied to internet discussions.

 In terms of the tort liability of ISPs and hosts of internet forums, Section 230(c) of the Communications Decency Act may provide immunity in the United States.